Skip to content

 What’s does sneak mean?

-Let’s define the topic first.
-The verb sneak, as described by Collins Dictionary, is understood as “trying to avoid being seen or heard”— to sneak somewhere means travelling in a way that doesn’t attract attention, while sneaking something means taking, bringing, or doing something in a discreet way.
+To sneak, as described by Collins Dictionary, describes “trying to avoid being seen or heard”.
+To sneak off somewhere means to leave in a way that doesn’t attract attention.
+‘Sneaking something’ means taking, bringing, or doing something in a discreet way.

 Forms of the verb sneak